Shinobi (1987 video game): PC Engine

 A PC Engine version was released exclusively in Japan by Asmik on December 8, 1989.
 The graphics and play mechanics of the PC Engine version are similar to the arcade version's, but the close-range attacks and power-ups are missing and there are extra lives for points instead of bonus rounds.
 There is no life gauge, time limit, or Mission 2.

 Nintendo Entertainment System

 The Nintendo Entertainment System version of Shinobi was released by Tengen exclusively in North America as an unlicensed release in 1989.
-The play mechanics are based on the Master System's version, but without close-range weapons and grenades.
+The play mechanics are based on the Master System version, but without close-range weapons and grenades.
 All the vertical-scrolling stages (such as Mission 2-2 and Mission 3-2) were redesigned into horizontal-scrolling stages.

 Wii and Xbox 360

 The arcade version was published on the Wii's Virtual Console and Xbox 360's Live Arcade services, with slight graphical modifications due to licensing issues over one character's resemblance to Spider-Man.